shamshar/EmployeeManager5/README.md

 Hello developer! 👋

 EmployeeManager is a .NET 10 Blazor Server application for managing employees and departments.
 It provides full CRUD functionality, communicates with a backend Web API for data operations, and demonstrates clean separation between UI, API, and domain layers.
+The application is designed following SOLID principles, ensuring maintainable, scalable, and testable code.

 Getting Started
 Step 1 — Clone and Run EmployeeManager3